 Also Read: 10 Vintage Photos of Filipinos Being Awesome

-There are historical events that are only supported by few surviving documents.
-In most cases however, the stories we know have been fully preserved in photographs.
+There are historical events that are only supported by a few surviving documents.
+In most cases, however, the stories we know have been fully preserved in photographs.
 And we’re not just talking about iconic photographs like Rizal wearing a coat or Bonifacio’s only existing portrait.
 There are a lot of lesser-known photos in Philippine history that are equally intriguing, and here are just 7 of them:

 1. President Emilio Aguinaldo during the opening of Malolos Congress, with General Antonio Luna behind him (1898).

 This photo shows Emilio Aguinaldo during the opening of the Malolos Congress in Bulacan on September 15, 1898.
 Aguinaldo arrived in Malolos from Cavite in August of that year, but only convened the Malolos Congress a month later together with 85 delegates.

 The Malolos Congress was established after the Revolutionary Government declared independence from Spain on June 12, 1898.
 It drafted the constitution for the First Philippine Republic, with some historians describing it as the “best constitution the country has ever had.”
 The said constitution was finished within four months, culminating to the creation of the first democratic republic in Asia on January 23, 1899.